RAUNAKS369/Raunak-Sharma-Portfolio/README.md

    - Learned to tackle computational challenges and manage team objectives effectively.
 8. **Business Context Application**:
    - Developed skills in applying predictive models to real-world problems and delivering actionable insights.

+## Acknowledgment
+I would like to express my sincere appreciation to Swire Coca-Cola for their sponsorship and invaluable insights throughout the project.
+My heartfelt thanks also go to my faculty advisor, Professor Jeff Webb, for his expert guidance and constructive suggestions during the development process.
+Finally, I am grateful for the teamwork and dedication of all members in achieving impactful results.